dmytrodanylyk/video-crop/README.md

 This library is not more supported.
 If you want to add new feature or fix a bug, grab source code and do it.
 If you think your fix or feature would be useful to other developers, I can add link of your repository to this README file.
-To contact me use following e-mail: dmytrodanylyk@gmail.com Thank you for using my libraries.
+Use following e-mail to contact me: dmytrodanylyk@gmail.com Thank you for using my libraries.

 ```